 Locally quarried stone sets the tone for Terroir Auburn’s menu, with produce sourced almost entirely from within the valley.
 Offerings change weekly – trust chef Dan Moss to lead you through a well-priced contemporary set menu with a subtle French influence.

-A providore selling smallgoods and thickly packed sandwiches by day, Seed slings Neapolitan pizzas and cocktails from a rooftop bar after dark, when the ground floor transforms into a relaxed bistro serving comfort food with a creative twist such as pumpkin gnocchi topped with muscatels and ricotta.
+A deli selling smallgoods and thickly packed sandwiches by day, recently renovated local favourite Seed slings Neapolitan pizzas and cocktails from a rooftop bar after dark, when the ground floor transforms into a relaxed bistro serving comfort food with a creative twist.
+The European-inspired menus change with the seasons (think pumpkin gnocchi topped with muscatels and ricotta, or little bell pasta with greens and hazelnut butter) and if you can’t choose, go with a group and order the shared Seed Table menu.

 Riesling is the Clare Valley’s undisputed hero varietal but there are significant sub-regional variations like the lean mineral-driven wines from slate-rich Polish Hill and Watervale’s zestier, fruit-forward drops.
 Taste masterful expressions of both at the Grosset Wines cellar door in Auburn.